ajp-2000/Turing-tape/README.md

 # Example Instruction Sets
  increment.txt - increments the first number found to the right of the zero-position by one, in unary notation.
-(From Penrose's The Emperor's New Mind) back_increment.txt - increments one to the first number found to the right of the zero-position (since there are only zeroes to the left), but places the new 1 to the left of this number.
-This demonstrates the program's ability to generate indefinitely manny zeroes to the left, and shift the rest of the tape right accordingly/ in
+(From Penrose's The Emperor's New Mind)

+ back_increment.txt - increments one to the first number found to the right of the zero-position (since there are only zeroes to the left), but places the new 1 to the left of this number.
+This demonstrates the program's ability to generate indefinitely manny zeroes to the left, and shift the rest of the tape right accordingly.

+ infinite.txt - changes nothing on the tape, and moves right indefinitely.
+Demonstrates zero-generation to the right, and the program's safety check against instruction tables with no STOP command.

+ euclid.txt - carries out Euclid's algorithm for finding the highest common divisor of two positive integers, each in unary form, separated by one zero.
+(From Penrose)